John-Atha/AI-Traffic/README.md

 > > * * * result: `333/333 - 7s - loss: 0.1627 - accuracy: 0.9600`
 > >
 > > #### Conclusion
-> > * Adding dropout, does not increase the accuracy above 97%
-> > * It seems that it can help each model achieve a slightly higher accuracy than before:
+> > * Adding dropout seems that helps each model achieve a slightly higher accuracy around 20% than before:
-> > *  * model47: 0.9620 -> max 0.9643
+> > *  * model47: 0.9620 -> max 0.9796
 > > *  * model26: 0.9405 -> max 0.9602
 > > *  * model29: 0.9404 -> max 0.9600
-> > * But, it does not improve the network that much.

 ## Conclusion
-> * The best model of the ones I tried seems to be the `simple44.h5` model, with 0.9643 accuracy on the testing set.
+> * The best model of the ones I tried seems to be the `simple44.h5` model, with 0.9796 accuracy on the testing set.
 > * The code for this neural network is in the `traffic.py` file
 > * This convolutional neural network consists of:
 > * * One input layer